Christmas Decorating and Gift Ideas

 DIY Gift Baskets

 ‘Tis the season for frantic holiday shopping and credit card meltdowns.
 Or not.
 We do have a choice.
-We can surrender to the worry that this year’s gifts should measure up to the bounty of Christmas’ past or we can relax and realize that even Santa will have to tighten that iconic black belt of his for Christmas 2009.
+We can surrender to the worry that this year’s gifts should measure up to the bounty of Christmas’ past or we can relax and realize that

 Maybe it’s clichéd, but it really is true that it’s the thought put into a gift and not the price tag, that matters most.
 Making your own gift baskets is a terrific way to offset cost while personalizing a present that your recipient will truly appreciate.

 The following suggestions are just that, suggestions.
 There are as many ways to put together presents, as there are people to give them to.
 So take a gander at these ideas to get you thinking about what the dollar store can do to help relieve both your stress levels and the strain on your wallet.

 We’ll start with a perennial favorite, the ever-popular spa gift.
 Maybe you know a mom or grandma somewhere who loves to soak in the bathtub.
 This is just the ticket.
 It includes a bath fizzer, a three-pack of scented soaps, a loofah bath sponge and a scented candle.
 All together, it cost under $6 to make and that price includes the attractive wire and plastic container.
 All it needs now is some basket wrap and a pretty ribbon to complete it for gift giving.